venkat-mr369/GoogleCloudPlatform/db-migration.md

 # Try to connect to mysql instance from anywhere
-mysql -u venkat -h PUBLICIPOFVM -p
+mysql -u venkat -h Public-of-vm -p

 # If we get below error :
 ERROR 2003 (HY000): Can't connect to MySQL server on '34.125.93.52:3306' (111)